Philip Hollobone - Conservative Candidate for Kettering Constituency

 Since being elected, Philip has one of the best combined speaking and voting records in the House of Commons of any MP, as well as the lowest expenses.
 His aim is to stand up and speak out on behalf of local people.
 "As the local MP, my job is to be the voice of local people at Westminster, not Westminster's voice in Kettering," Philip says.
 "My task is to stand up and speak out for the Kettering Constituency."
 Philip also arranges visits for local people to see the Houses of Parliament and hundreds of local residents have taken advantage of this.

-Philip is a member of the cross-party Better Off Out group of MPs campaigning to leave the European Union.
+Philip is a member of the cross-party Better Off Out group of MPs which successfully campaigned to leave the European Union.